deeplearning4j/deeplearning4j/output.md

 In fact, you can enter any number of inputs into the network simultaneously.
 Each of them will be a row in your binary matrix.
 And the number of rows in your binary input matrix will be equal to the number of rows in your binary out matrix of guesses.

-You can also create one evaluation class to track statitistics over time.
+You can also create one evaluation class to track statistics over time.
 Using a data set iterator, you could do something like this:

             DataSetIterator iter = ...;